fredriclesomar/wp-freshupgrade/README.md

 # Fresh upgrade WordPress, build with Bahasa.
-The fresh upgrade process of WordPress will run automatically.
-Please ensure that you have created a backup as a precaution.
-By default, your media files will remain safe.

-**We recommend running this script as the root user, especially if your cPanel account has limited CPU or RAM resources, or if it hosts multiple WordPress installations.

 This tool will assist you in updating all WordPress websites with a single click, and you only need to wait until the process is completed.
 Sent any bug to hi@fredriclesomar.my.id

 1. Grant execution permission to the shell script by running: